lukasbrunner/model_learning/README.md

-# Model Learning: disdinguish models and observations based on daily output
+# Model Learning: disdinguish models and observations based on daily output maps

 **Model learning** combines the terms _climate model_ and _machine learning_ providing a framework to disdinguish models and observations based on output maps.
 It draws on the concepts of model performance ("how different is a model from the observations?") and model independence ("how different are models from each other?").
-The repository contains different machine learning classifiers to disdinguish models from observations (binary classification) and to models from each other (multi-class classification).
+The repository contains different machine learning classifiers to disdinguish models from observations (binary classification) and models from each other (multi-class classification).

-Compared to traditional approaches considerably shorter time periods are used as basis for the classification and extensive out-of-sample testing is performed.
-One boiled down question we ask is: **is this gridded map of daily temperature more likely to come from a model or from an observation?**
+Compared to traditional approaches the use of data-driven machine learning approaches allows to use considerably shorter time periods as basis for the classification and results hold for out-of-sample datasets.
+One boiled down question we ask is:

+**Is this gridded map of daily temperature more likely to come from a model or from an observation?**

 Example sample 1 | Example sample 2
 :-|:-